leolanese/Becoming-Functional/markdowns/general-suggestions.md

 ### - In Functional Programming, you don’t just write Pure Functions.

 Side effects are good.
 Functional Languages cannot eliminate Side Effects, they can only confine them.
-The goal instead is to minimize the amount of impure code
+The goal instead is to minimize the amount of impure code.

+### Living with pure and impure code
+Impure code causes externally observable side effects after it’s run and has external dependencies to access data beyond the scope of its constituent functions.
+It only takes one function to be impure for your entire program to follow suit.

+So, you don’t have to make your functions 100% pure to use the benefits of functional programming.
+Although this is the perfect scenario, you must also learn to tolerate pure and impure behavior by creating a clear separation between the two and isolating the impurity as much as possible, ideally, in single function.

 ### - In Functinal Programming, you can write your code and then functional decomposition it.